Clonakilty Black Pudding, Visitor's Centre, Butcher Shop, Co Cork

 The summer months (June‑August) bring lifeguards to Inchydoney and a lively festival calendar – the International Guitar Festival (mid‑September) and the Waterfront Festival (August) are highlights.
 Spring and early autumn offer milder tides for beach walks and fewer crowds at the Model Village.

 Clonakilty’s blend of historic charm, culinary fame and outdoor playgrounds makes it a micro‑cosm of West Cork’s best.
-Whether you’re tracing Michael Collins’ footsteps, tasting the world‑renowned black pudding, or catching a wave at Inchydoney, the town welcomes you with colour, music and a warm, inclusive spirit.
+Whether you’re tracing Michael Collins’ footsteps, tasting the world‑renowned black pudding, or catching a wave at Inchydoney, the town offers colour, music and a warm, inclusive spirit.